-Question 1: Do you agree that the 700 MHz spectrum should be channelized in the Cayman Islands based on 18 channels of 6 MHz each as was done in ECTEL and if so, why?
-If not, what channelization method do you consider appropriate (e.g. the FCC 'method') and why?
+Question 1: Do you agree that the 700 MHz spectrum should be channelized in the Cayman Islands based on 18 channels of 6 MHz each?

-Question 2: Do you agree that the number of channels to be assigned by the Authority to each operator and how they should be assigned should be left to the discretion of the Authority after consideration of the operators' business and technical proposals?
+Question 2: Do you agree that the number of 6 MHz channels to be assigned by the Authority to each operator should be left to the discretion of the Authority after consideration of the operators' business and technical proposals?

-Question 3: Do you consider that it is appropriate to reserve 24 MHz of the 700 MHz for use by public safety agencies and 24 MHz for future use?
+Question 3: Do you consider that it is appropriate to reserve four channels (24 MHz) of the 700 MHz for use by public safety agencies and four channels (24 MHz) for future use?